How still, past customs lie in crumbling tombs

 As I read, images came to mind of a burial ground for cultures, sparking the

 pictures I paint in the piece.
 However, each cultural form has potential for

 resurrection, for as long as it endures in living memory.
 I was musing also on

 Ravel’s Le tombeau de Couperin, in which the former composer pays homage

 to the Baroque French keyboard suite while remembering friends killed during

 the First World War (http://en.wikipedia.org/wiki/Le_tombeau_de_Couperin).

 I find I have many musings on intangible heritage, but this may suffice for now.
-The rhythm here is iambic pentameter, sustained throughout.
-There’s scope to mix things up with an extra-syllable feminine rhyme or trochaic foot (http://en.wikipedia.org/wiki/Sonnet), but regularity comes naturally to the P-i-R, to the extent that irregularity makes me feel as though my head is falling off!
+The rhythm I hear is iambic pentameter, sustained throughout.
+There’s scope to mix things up with an extra-syllable feminine rhyme or trochaic foot (http://en.wikipedia.org/wiki/Sonnet), but regularity comes naturally to the ears of the P-i-R, to the extent that irregularity makes me feel as though my head is falling off!
 That is not an enjoyable experience.